-- 11.3.1 The Contest Director shall appoint judges who appear on the IAC Current Judges List. - 11.3.2 Relatives (any person connected to a competitor by family, marriage, or domestic partnership) of competitors may not act as Grading Judges in categories wherein their relatives are competing. - 11.3.3 A competitor may serve as a judge only if the competitor can attend every Judge Briefing and debriefing for the Program(s) they wish to judge.
+- 11.3.2 Relatives (any person connected to a competitor by family, marriage, or domestic partnership) of competitors may not act as Grading Judges in categories wherein their relatives are competing. - 11.3.3 A competitor may serve as a judge only if the competitor can attend every Judge Briefing and debriefing for the Program(s) they wish to judge.